Written by: Michael Den Boer on March 15th, 2006

 The more disturb Corky gets the more control the dummy fats assumes in their relationship until there comes a point when Fats is telling Corky who has become helpless what to do.
 There is a pivotal moment in the film that is tender and yet disturbing at the same time.
 It occurs when Ben Greene tracks Corky down at Peggy’s place and he makes a bet with Corky that he would not be able to talk as Fats for fives.
 The scene become real tense as the time builds up before Corky ultimately breaks down and asks to end the bet.
 Overall Magic is a captivating tale about the pressures of fame and going over the deep end, recommended.

 Dark Sky Films presents Magic in an anamorphic widescreen that preserves the films original 1.85:1 aspect ratio.
 This transfer has been sourced from a new high definition transfer which boasts vivid colors and exceptional detail through out.
 Overall this transfer looks impressive.

 This release comes with one audio option an English audio language track which is presented in a Dolby Digital mono.
 Dialog is razor sharp and music and effects sound full and evenly balanced.
 For a film that is nearly thirty years old the audio mix is in exceptional shape.
 Removable English subtitles have also been included for this release.

-Dark Sky films gives Magic the special edition it truly deserves and the overall presentation audio/video/extras is their most impressive release to date.
+Overall Dark Sky films gives Magic, the special edition it truly deserves and the overall presentation audio/video/extras is their most impressive release to date.